This post was written by Candace Chewning, Office of Worker Protections.

 COVID-19 emergency regulations

 To slow the spread of COVID-19, the City issued emergency regulations on March 16, 2020 that addressed how employers must apply the sick leave law during the pandemic.
+These regulations are still in effect.

 - Mandated business closures